 - be more isolated and see friends less, especially after losing a spouse

 - lose your sense of taste and smell, making food less appetizing

-- be on a restricted diet (for example, low-salt diet) that decreases the taste of food.
+- be on a restricted diet that decreases the taste of food (for example, a low-salt diet)